How the UK taxpayer is underwriting military sales to an autocratic middle eastern regime

 The UAE is also currently arresting pro-democracy activists, after a petition was gathered calling for free elections in the country.

 Meanwhile, the ECGD is also facilitating the oil industries of Russia and Saudi Arabia, guarenteeing contracts worth £330 million and £62 million respectively.
 The taxpayer is effectively on the hook for a despotic middle eastern regime, and an oil industry based in the kind of authoritarian states that we want to be less dependent on for national security and environmental reasons.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.